rhangelxs/contr/CONTRIBUTING.md

 According to filenames, two main options are available:

-1. Using same common name for all parts of project :blue_book:, :bookmark_tabs:, :computer:, :sunrise_over_mountains: (see description of parts in [Project Conventions](#project-conventions) section).
-It could be description of project in short form (like `42design`).
+1. Using **same common name** for all project files: :blue_book:, :bookmark_tabs:, :computer:, :sunrise_over_mountains: (see description of each parts in [Project Conventions](#project-conventions) section).
+The filename in this case will be project name or code in short form (like `42design`).

-   > **Note.** Please, don't specify year or authors' surnames, because it already in location.
+   > **Note.** Please, don't specify year or authors' surnames in filename, because it already stated in file path.

-   In this case all filenames will start with project name in short form.
-And only by file type reader can detect content of which file belongs to project of project.
-Files will looks like:
+   In this optint all filenames will start with project name in short form.
+And only by file type reader can detect content of which file belongs to project.
+Filenames will looks like:

    * For report – `42design.docx`.
    * Presentation – `42design.pdf`.